syxanash/joshua_bot/README.md

 ```

 Make sure the command in _examples_ matches the regex in `command` method of your plugin!
-Take a look at the demo plugins to have an idea of how to write your own plugin and to make the bot execute commands: [morra.rb](lib/plugins/basic/morra.rb), [lyrics.rb](lib/plugins/basic/lyrics.rb), [randomlogo.rb](lib/plugins/basic/randomlogo.rb)
+Take a look at the demo plugins to have an idea of how to write your own plugin and to make the bot execute commands: [morra.rb](lib/plugins/basic/morra.rb), [lyrics.rb](lib/plugins/basic/lyrics.rb), [randomlogo.rb](lib/plugins/basic/randomlogo.rb)<br>
+If you'd like to talk to the bot only using ChatGPT without any command translation, you can toggle this feature off by setting the flag `recognize_plugins` to `false` in `config.json`.

 ### Bot Personality